 Additionally, the gains achieved by the students during the initial year of implementation were sustained.
-As evidenced in Figure 6, after three years of implementation, there was improvement in student performance in grade 3 based on the 2008-2009 New York State ELA Assessment when compared to the year prior to the implementation of Fundations[®] (i.e., 2005-2006).
-In 2009, no students were at Level 1 (not meeting learning standards) compared to 7.8% of 3rd graders in 2005-2006.
-There was also a 7% increase in the number of students in grade 3 scoring at Levels 3 & 4 (meeting learning standards, Level 3; and meeting learning standards with distinction, Level 4).
+As evidenced in Table 1, after three years of implementation, there was improvement in student performance in Grade 3 based on the 2008-2009 New York State English language arts (ELA) assessment when compared to the year prior to the implementation of Fundations (i.e., 2005-2006).
+In 2009, there were no students at Level 1 (not meeting learning standards) compared to 7.8% of third graders in 2005-2006.
+There was also a 7% increase in the number of students in Grade 3 scoring at Levels 3 and 4 (Level 3 as meeting learning standards and Level 4 as meeting learning standards with distinction).